Dr Claire Wanless (BA, BSc, PGCE, MA, PhD)

 Current research interests

 My current research focuses on an ethnographic study of Quaker involvement in climate change activism around Edinburgh and London.
-The aim is to further explore the intersection between ‘horizontal’ religious community and political praxis, and to improve our understanding of the encounter that grassroots activity based on subjective moralities has with hierarchical models of authority.
+The aim is to further explore the intersection between ‘horizontal’ religious community and political praxis, and to improve our understanding of the encounter that grassroots activity based on subjective moralities has with institutional, hierarchical and communal structures of engagement.

 Past research interests